WencesLlobet/Lorrrrks/README.md

 # Lorrrrks
 Logging, stubbing, mocking and asserting for very stateful javascript manual tests.
 But yes, mainly Logging.

 Because live is possibly perfect, but we are kind of blind to the internals.

 # Usage
 ```
 $ npm install logomok -g
-$ logomok start
+$ logomok start radio-button-incredible-feature
 ````
-Figure an assumption/goal on your code.
+Figure an check you want to do on your code.
-Change your way to verify it, from:
+Don't do it like this:
 ```
 var isRadioButtonOn = true
 for (i = 0; i < 3; i++) {